Mortgage Note Seller – How to be a Great One.

-Life has changed.
+Life has changed for mortgage seller.
 The first three months of 2020 now seem like a distant memory.
-Everything’s different, with COVID-19 creeping in to all of our lives.
+Everything’s different, with COVID-19 creeping into all of our lives.

 Some of the things that haven’t changed are the stuff that makes for a great mortgage Note sale.

 Earlier this year, in a post titled “How to be a SuperNote Seller,” we advised individual sellers on the following:

 1. Know the value of the remaining payments (on the Note).

 3. Know the credit score of the borrower (i.e. the person making the payments).

 All of these things still hold true.
 But it’s worth re-emphasizing one important point: better data = better sales.

 The best Note sellers—who get top dollar for their Notes—are more organized with their data and collateral.
 It’s all accurate and current.
 Providing a comprehensive and precise data file (often called “data tape”) when selling is like detailing your car before you sell, or cleaning your home before an open house.

 A “data tape” is a Microsoft Excel spreadsheet with a bunch of columns (pictured).
 It includes everything from the loan number to important dates to the borrower’s FICO score.
 It is THE data any buyer will want and need.
 Several of the abbreviations to know:

 UPB = Unpaid Principal Balance (the current principal balance on the loan)